Reversible tuning of nanowire quantum dot to atomic transitions: Results and discussion

 The energy band diagram of a NW-QD illustrated in Fig. \ref{fig:g2_lifetime_linewidth}(g) shows that the electron-hole pairs can emit biexciton-exciton photons through either left ($\vert H\rangle$ polarization) or right ($\vert V\rangle$ polarization) decay paths.
 The energy difference between the middle fine-structure energy bands (FSS) is zero for a uniform and unstrained QD, but fabrication imperfections lead to a small value, typically a few $\mu$eVs for our QDs.
 This affects entanglement fidelity if the NW-QD is used as a source of entangled photon pairs \cite{fognini2019dephasing}.
 Wavelength tuning is achieved by straining the QD with deposited nitrogen ice, prompting the measurement of FSS changes arising from the process.
-The experimental result is illustrated in Fig. \ref{fig:g2_lifetime_linewidth}(h), where the measured FSS is 5.5±0.098 μeV (see Methods).
+The experimental result is illustrated in Fig. \ref{fig:g2_lifetime_linewidth}(h), where the measured FSS is (5.500±0.098) μeV (see Methods).
 Figure \ref{fig:g2_lifetime_linewidth}(i) depicts FSS changes in three QDs with different tuning.
 We observe a negligible change for up to $\sim$100 GHz of tuning, and a change of up to 2 $\mu$eV for $\sim$100-300 GHz of tuning.

 Overall, the gas deposition does not seem to significantly change the measured properties of the NW-QD photon source, at least as far as we were able to observe and with the exception of the FSS.
+Moreover, the tuning is stable on the order of atomic resonances ($\pm$ 1 GHz) for days (see supplementary, Fig. \ref{fig: Supplemantary stability}).